Overview of OpenRail’s Technical Infrastructure #

 We self-host an identity provider based on Authentik.
 This allows our users to only have one account for multiple services of OpenRail Association, and configure group memberships and other permissions centrally.
 Currently, this is used for our Collaboration Suite based on Nextcloud and our Matrix server (see below).

-The user directory of our Authentik instance is managed, like domain records and GitHub team memberships, in version-controlled text files and synchronised with a tool.
+The user directory of our Authentik instance is managed, like domain records and GitHub team memberships, in version-controlled text files and synchronized with a tool.

 The service is deployed and semi-automatically managed via Elest.io.